john-morsley/terraform-aws-security-group-rule/examples/egress/README.md

-# Simple Security Group Rule
+# Egress Security Group Rule

+A simple implementation to allow all traffic out.